Living in Sunderland

 Nightlife and music

-When it comes to nightlife, the city's large student population means that there's something going on every night of the week on Sunderland's clubbing scene, from themed nights to classic club nights, plus lots of student-friendly drinks offers to take advantage of.
+When it comes to nightlife, the city's large student population means that there's something going on every night of the week on Sunderland's social scene, from themed nights to classic club nights, plus lots of student-friendly drinks offers to take advantage of.
 If you prefer a more relaxed night out over the partying lifestyle, Sunderland isn't short of craft ale pubs and cocktail bars, perfect for winding down with friends.

 A view of Penshaw Monument across Herrington Country Park